ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 : The middle 16 bits of the 60 bit starting timestamp.
   Occupies bits 32 through 47 (octets 4-5)

-time_hi_and_version:
+ver:
+: The 4 bit version field as defined by {{version_field}} set to 0001.
+  Ocupies bits 48 through 51 of octet 6.

+time_high:
-: The first four most significant bits MUST contain the UUIDv1 version (0001) while the remaining 12 bits will contain the most significant 12 bits from the 60 bit starting timestamp.
+: 12 bits that will contain the most significant 12 bits from the 60 bit starting timestamp.
-  Occupies bits 48 through 63 (octets 6-7)
+  Occupies bits 52 through 63 (octets 6-7)

-clock_seq_hi_and_res:
-: The first two bits MUST be set to the UUID variant (10) The remaining 6 bits contain the high portion of the clock sequence.
+var:
+: The 2 bit variant field as defined by {{variant_field}} set to 10.
-  Occupies bits 64 through 71 (octet 8) for a full 8 bits.
+  Occupies bits 64 and 65 of octet 8.

-clock_seq_low:
+clock_seq:
-: The 8 bit low portion of the clock sequence.
+:  The 14-bits containing the clock sequence.
-  Occupies bits 72 through 79 (octet 9)
+  Occupies bits 66 through 79 (octets 8-9).

 node:
 : 48 bit spatially unique identifier